Reading Time: 5 minutes

 Every employee wants to know that their work has value and that they matter.

 Establish a culture of respect.
 This culture of respect starts by taking care of your workers and letting them know they are valued and that they matter to the company.
-Respect can be quickly lost if management takes workers for granted, treats them as inferior, over-works them, pays all workers the same, etc. Every employee should be evaluated at the individual level based on factors such as productivity, innovation, workload, efficiency, creativity, cost awareness, time management, responsibilities, drive, feedback of stakeholders, etc.
+Respect can be quickly lost if management takes workers for granted, treats them as inferior, overworks them, pays all workers the same, etc. Every employee should be evaluated at the individual level based on factors such as productivity, innovation, workload, efficiency, creativity, cost awareness, time management, responsibilities, drive, feedback from stakeholders, etc.

-Employees who feel happy in doing their job are engaged and are a great example to others who are less motivated.
+Employees who feel happy doing their job are engaged and are a great example to others who are less motivated.
 Happiness in the workplace has a direct effect on increased productivity and enhanced group performance.
 Be happy.

 —————–